-If you had a Commercial Driver’s License at the time of the DUI offense you must downgrade to a non-commercial license when applying for a restricted license.
+If you had a commercial driver’s license at the time of the DUI offense in California you must downgrade to a non-commercial license when applying for a restricted license.
 If you were driving a non-commercial vehicle at the time of the arrest you may receive a hardship license that allows you to drive to and from a treatment program and work.
 If you were driving a commercial vehicle your restricted license will only allow you to drive to and from a treatment program.

-If your license has been suspended as a result of a DUI in California, consult with an experienced California criminal defense attorney to find out if you qualify to obtain a restricted license until your suspension period terminates.
+If your driver’s license has been suspended as a result of a DUI conviction in California, contact the Law Offices of Domenic J. Lombardo, an experienced San Diego DUI attorney, to find out if you qualify to obtain a restricted license to at least partially restore driving privileges until your suspension period terminates.